How to Get Back in the Black: Rebuilding Credit after Bankruptcy

 Here are four budgeting tips to get you back on track:

 - Carefully check your credit report.
 While it’s always a good idea to keep a close eye on your credit score, it’s particularly important after declaring bankruptcy.
-Request a copy of your credit report from the major reporting agencies – TransUnion, Equifax, and Experian – and inspect it closely to ensure the information is correct.
+Request a copy of your credit report from the major reporting agencies – TransUnion®, Equifax®, and Experian® – and inspect it closely to ensure the information is correct.
+By law, you are entitled to one free copy of each of your credit reports annually.
 If you run across an item that has been reported inaccurately and is negatively impacting your score (and thus your ability to secure loans or lines of credit), you should dispute the error by submitting a letter explaining the error and supporting documents, says the Federal Trade Commission.
+Check out this infographic for additional tips on disputing credit report errors.

 - Opt for an unsecured credit card.
 If credit card debt is what got you and/or your company into financial problems in the first place, you may be hesitant to apply for yet another line of credit.
 However, you shouldn’t shy away from credit cards after bankruptcy.
 The truth is that obtaining and using an unsecured credit card can actually bolster your credit score quickly by giving you an opportunity to demonstrate responsible repayment habits.
 Cash is the lifeblood of any successful operation, and unsecured credit cards can add significant value to anyone by granting fast access to funds and helping establish creditworthiness.